 Complex childhood trauma can be especially damaging.
 This includes all forms of child abuse, neglect, adverse childhood experiences, community violence – domestic and family violence, civil unrest, war trauma or genocide, cultural dislocation, sexual exploitation, and trafficking.

-Whatever the experience, therapy for trauma can help.
+Whatever the experience, therapy for trauma can help you manage your PTSD symptoms.
 Here at Resilient Mind Counseling in Asheville, NC, we work from a trauma-informed perspective and understand how painful trauma can be.